Adam-Collier/100-Days-Of-Code/log.md

 **Todays progress**: Continued learning React via FreeCodeCamps beta

 **Thoughts**: Started to grasp the idea of components and writing JSX syntax.
 I definitely see a lot of potential in React and Im glad we will be using it for the FCC website so I can practice and start to hone in my skills.

+### Day 59: February 31st, Saturday

+**Todays progress**: Completed some challenges on the FreeCodeCamp beta and started to go through the tutorial on the offical React website to further my understanding.

+**Thoughts**: Today has gone pretty well, I am starting to understand React more through repetition in creating the components and writing JSX and rendering the components.